Ghost Walk Bosworth Battlefield

 Shenton Station, which is the end line of the Battlefield Line Railway.
 Although the station building is not originally from the area, there is a strange atmosphere after sunset.

-We stop here for a vigil for a little while, so be prepared… there are undoubtedly some energies around… who are they?
+We will stop here for a brief vigil, so be prepared.
+There are undoubtedly some energies around… who are they?

 Who will you discover down at Shenton Station?